by Nguyen Van Thanh

 Hao and I were fortunately to meet each other at the Vietnamese National Military Academy in the situation of people; the lonely sons being far from home.
 Hao; a little thin, but not very tall.
 The special thing that I loved about Elder Hao was his sincerity and gentleness.
 Hao was a pious lamb of God.
 During the period of course 27th was in the Vietnamese National Military Academy.
 We had the opportunity going to the street together, wading around the Hoa Binh neighborhood of Da Lat, going around Cam Ly waterfall, and so on.

-Academy.
+Two young cadets away from home; solitary, found each other in the love of the Vietnamese National Military Academy.
 Until the course 27th was about to graduate, we often asked each other about choosing military units.
 And we promised each other that we would meet at Hoang Hoa Tham camp.
 Today.
 We have fulfilled our promise.

 But seeing him here, what would happen tomorrow?
 The country was in trouble.
 The enemy was raiding everywhere, while our troops had no ammunition left.
 The US government had long since cut off aid.
 How did we fight against the enemies?
 I braced myself for the most tragic situation.
 Having enough Ammo was fine.
 No more ammo was also good.
 The thing we had no choice was fighting until the last bullet and accepting anything happening.